1. Help Center

 Advanced filters provide a powerful way to refine anomaly detection by focusing on specific data patterns and thresholds.
 This guide explains how to use these filters effectively, covering their key components and functionality

-1. Setting the Alert Sensitivity
+1. Setting the Alert Threshold

-Sensitivity controls how anomalies are detected, with three preset levels:
+Alert thresholds controls how anomalies are detected, with three preset levels:

 • Detects even small changes in the data.